Charité – Universitätsmedizin Berlin, Germany

 A fully accredited private institution, the JHSPH was the first public health facility in the world, and it remains the largest school in the field.

-Karolinska Institute is Sweden’s largest medical academic research center and one of the world’s foremost medical universities.
+Karolinska Institutet is Sweden’s largest medical academic research center and one of the world’s foremost medical universities.
 It is home to the assembly that selects Nobel laureates in physiology or medicine.

 Kyoto University Graduate School of Medicine, Japan